The European Extreme Events Climate Index (E3CI) provides insights into significant weather-related

 droughts, heat waves, fires, etc. The concept of 'extreme' is fast becoming the 'new normal,'

-marking the profound impact of climate change on the first century of the 2000s.
+marking the profound impact of climate change during the early 21st century.

 The European Climate Index emerges as a new reference tool, providing insights into the significant